Climate Change: Enough of the "Why?" Time for the "Now!"

-(This article was originally featured in BTheChange Magazine on October 30th, 2018.
-You can check out the original here.)
+(This article was originally featured in BTheChange Magazine in October 2018.)

 It’s been a busy month for the environment.
 Actually, it’s been a busy 50 years, but when the conversation around the health of the planet recedes into the background, we get shockingly destructive reminders.
 In recent months alone, Hurricanes Michael and Florence and the earthquake in Indonesia have all made the same point: The time to act is (and has been) now.